Two drivers killed in head-on collision near Adair

 Two drivers were killed in a head-on collision just west of Adair on Friday, the Oklahoma Highway Patrol reported.

-Stover and the truck's driver, Christopher Ellis of Langley, were pronounced dead at the scene.
-Ellis was 54.
+Stover and the pickup's driver, 54-year-old Christopher Ellis of Langley, were pronounced dead at the scene.

-Troopers attributed the cause of the collision to Stover's vehicle veering left of center, and they continue to investigate Stover's condition at the time.

-The early-morning weather is described as foggy in the report, but the roadway was dry.
+The early-morning weather is described as foggy in their report, but the roadway was dry.

-Both vehicles' airbags deployed and both vehicles were equipped with seatbelts, but only Ellis was wearing his, the report states.
+Both vehicles' airbags deployed, but only Ellis was wearing a seat belt, the report states.

 Tags